International Four Days Marches Nijmegen: Military participation

 Originally primarily a military training event for the Dutch infantry, since 1928 the Vierdaagse has attracted armed forces personnel from other countries, when Germany and Norway sent army teams.
-Forces teams increased greatly after 1945.
+Military teams increased greatly after 1945.
 The U.S. Army first took part in 1947, the United Kingdom in 1950 and Canada in 1952, with service contingents now also regularly travelling from Germany, Scandinavia, Switzerland and others.
 In recent years military participants, including Dutch personnel, have numbered approximately five thousand, most marching in teams of between eleven and thirty members.
 They are required to carry at least 10 kilogrammes of dead weight (if they are over 18 years of age), although this requirement can be waived when temperatures get too high, as happened in 2006 and the last day of the 2014 march.
-Military teams have their own route, (40 km), as they do not start in Nijmegen but in the military camp Heumensoord, just south of Nijmegen, which is built for the event every year.
+Military teams have their own route, (40 km), starting in the military camp Heumensoord, just south of Nijmegen, which is built for the event every year.

 Vierdaagsefeesten

 During the week of the Vierdaagse the accompanying festivities (known as the Vierdaagsefeesten) always draw a large crowd.
 It is known as one of the biggest festivities in the Netherlands, drawing a crowd of nearly 1 million visitors.
 It starts on the Saturday before the marches, and ends on the Friday.
-There is free music during the week, and special events on each day, such as a firework display on Monday night.
-Amongst the festivities is the annual rock festival de Affaire that takes place every day during the Vierdaagsefeesten.
+There is free music during the week, and special events on each day, such as a firework display on Sunday night.
+Amongst the festivities is the annual rock festival, Valkhof Festival, that takes place every day during the Vierdaagsefeesten.